2020 All-City fall sports: Football

-A look at the top performers from the Capital City this past season:
+A look at the top performers from the Capital City this past season as selected by the city football coaches:

 Offense